AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

 1. Define a unique name for the rule set and add a description.

 1. Select the rule set's domain.
-The domain allows you to specify if the rule set will contain capping rules that are specific to communication channels or to journeys:
+The domain allows you to specify if the rule set will contain capping rules that are specific to communication channels or to journeys.
+[Learn more on channel and journey capping rules](#domain)

-   * **Channel**: Apply capping rules for communication channels.
-For example, do not send more than 1 email or SMS communication per day.
-   * **Journey**: Apply entry and concurrency capping rules to a journey.
-For example, do not enter profiles into more than one journey simultaneously.

    ![](assets/rule-sets-create.png)